trinodb/trino/docs/src/main/sphinx/functions/json.rst

 The JSON path language is a special language, used exclusively by certain SQL operators to specify the query to perform on the JSON input.
-Although JSON path expressions are embedded in a SQL query, their syntax significantly differs from SQL.
+Although JSON path expressions are embedded in an SQL query, their syntax significantly differs from SQL.
 The semantics of predicates, operators, etc. in JSON path expressions generally follow the semantics of SQL.
 The JSON path language is case-sensitive for keywords and identifiers.